Thomas Strohm: Personal

 Strohm was born on November 5, 1846, near Ulm, Wurtemberg, Germany, to Matthew Strohm and Anna Barbara Jauch, both of that city.
 The family emigrated to America in 1852, crossing from Le Havre, France, to New Orleans and thence by river boat to Cincinnati, Ohio, where his father, a master mason and contractor went into business.
 Young Thomas attended public schools in Cincinnati, then learned to be a machinist and a gym instructor.
-He moved to Kansas City, Missouri, in 1868, then to California, near San Francisco (or in Sacramento), in 1872 or 1874, and he briefly worked in the San Francisco Mint.
+He moved to Kansas City, Missouri, in 1868, then to California, near San Francisco (or in Sacramento), in 1872 or 1873, and he briefly worked in the San Francisco Mint.
 In 1876 he moved to Wilmington, California, at that time a separate city, and to Los Angeles two years later.

-He was married to Emily Schubnell of Oregon; their children were Louis Robert (or Low), Walter Thomas, Benjamin Clarence and Anna Barbara (Mrs. George O'Donnell).
+He was married to Emily Schubnell of Oregon; their children were Louis Robert (or Lew), Walter Thomas, Benjamin Clarence and Anna Barbara (Mrs. George O'Donnell).
 A son, Tommie, died at the age of 9 months in July 1890.
 Emily died on December 24, 1917.

 Strohm was "a leader in affairs concerning the Germania Turn-Verein[,] around which centered much of the civic, social and recreational, and municipal activity of pioneer Los Angeles."
 He was an instructor in a boys' class of gymnastics for the organization in 1878, and he was noted as "one of the most graceful and thorough acrobats we have ever seen."
 By 1906 he had become known for his "florid face and gold-rimmed goggles" shining "through the smoke and flame."

 At the time of his death on March 22, 1929, he was the oldest Knight Templar in Los Angeles, and he had also been past master of Masonic Lodge No. 42.
 He had been an Elk and a member of the Ancient Order of United Workmen.

 Strohm died at age 82 in the home of his daughter, 1341 Mariposa Street, in today's East Hollywood neighborhood, His body lay in state in a Venice Boulevard funeral home, and a burial service was at Inglewood Park Cemetery.